 In this paper, I will argue that videogames raise interesting challenges from the standpoint of Nelson Goodman's aesthetics.
 The latter, of course, never wrote a single line on the topic.
 When Languages of Art was published (1968), videogames were still, to say the least, at the early stage of their development.
 It is only decades later, after a complex history made of technological innovations, design experimentations, commercial successes and failures2, that they started to become the mature and popular cultural phenomenon we know today.
 This said, I presume that, had videogames been what they are nowadays when Goodman wrote Languages of Art, the book would probably have dedicated some length to the topic3.

-1 See especially Lopes (2001; 2010), Robson & Meskin (2010, 2012a, 2012b, 2016), and Tavinor (2005, 2008, 2009, 2011).
-Several games designers have also devised interesting studies on the topic : Bogost (2007, 2011, 2016); Juul (2005, 2010, 2013); Koster (2004).
+1 See for instance Lopes (2001; 2010), Robson & Meskin (2016), and Tavinor (2009, 2011).
+Several games designers have also devised interesting studies on the topic, such as Bogost (2011); Juul (2005, 2013) or Koster (2004).